Moyege8/plaintext-password-obfuscation/README.md

 Or preferably on a very secure system or in GitHub.

-> **Security Tip:** For added security, place the passwords and secrets in `config.yaml` file with placeholders when backing up the config, and store the actual passwords and secrets in CyberArk or a password/secret manager of your choice.
+> **Security Tip:** For added security, replace the passwords and secrets in `config.yaml` file with placeholders when backing up the config, and store the actual passwords and secrets in CyberArk or a password/secret manager of your choice.

 #### 2. Install Ansible